Saturday, February 4, 2012

 MMA by Kohora

-Minath Monster Arena by Irano
+Minath Monster Arena by Irano (currently not available due to Google Videos shutting down)

 Before I move on, I'd like to end this discussion of the arena with the below image of the entrance.
 Out of all the maps I designed for the arena, this is my favorite - I've said it before and I'll say it again...
-I LOVE those tiles of Binyamin's.
+I LOVE those tiles of Binyamin's!

-Check back soon for part II of the anniversary retrospective.
+Check back "soon" for part II of the anniversary retrospective.
 Coming up, I'll dissect such additions as the fae Wyston graveyard, the suggested playing time system, the original New Verden design, and more.
-I'll also be posting player comments/screenshots and I'll give some details on the things I wanted to have ready in time for the anniversary, but wasn't able to complete in time.
+I'll also be posting player comments/screenshots and I'll give some details on the things I wanted to have ready in time for the anniversary but wasn't able to complete in time.

 Saturday, December 31, 2011